The Bat-Family (Batgirl | Batwoman | Jason Todd | Robin) | Extended Bat-Family & Other Supporting Cast (Azrael

 - Thou Shalt Not Kill: Zig-zagged.
 Kate will almost always adhere to Gotham's typical no-kill rule, but if an enemy needs to be killed (as in justifiable homicide or other lawful forms of killing), she'll do it without hesitating, and won't be bothered by it afterward.
 But on the other hand, mercy-killing doesn't sit well with her.

 - Tomboy with a Girly Streak: Kate is a lifelong athlete, swears a lot, is rather stoic and amazingly tough, and generally wears more masculine fashions (and sometimes hairstyles).
 But she also loves children, owns a decent number of feminine outfits, and isn't stoic to the point of emotional repression (like Bruce often is).

 - Trademark Favorite Food: Downplayed since it's never been directly commented on and it's not a specific dish, but Kate has been shown eating various Asian foods more than any other.

 - Training from Hell: Kate's father sends her to train with the Murder of Crows, a group of his old brothers-in-arms, after finding out she's working as a vigilante.
-Just a taste of what she goes through: chased by men with nightsticks through the Paris catacombs for thirty-six miles with broken ribs; tortured for a full week with waterboarding, electric shocks and sleep deprivation; crossing the Sahara Desert on foot with few supplies; and learning to fight effectively with a concussion, while blinded and deaf, and while standing in a pool of her own blood.
+In other words, men from the Green Berets, Navy SEALs, the SAS, and Spetznaz, all throwing everything they know at her.
+Just a taste of what she goes through: chased by men with nightsticks through the Paris catacombs for thirty-six miles with broken ribs; tortured for a full week with waterboarding, electric shocks and sleep deprivation; crossing the both the Amazon Rainforest and Sahara Desert on foot with few supplies; and learning to fight effectively with a concussion, while blinded and deaf, and while standing in a pool of her own blood.
 Badass, indeed.

 - Trauma Button: Subverted.
 Kate has been in a variety of situations that mimic or contain elements of her previous traumatic experiences, but she doesn't have this kind of reaction to them.